CosmoGen: A genetic algorithm framework for the exploration of dark energy dynamics: CosmoGen framework

 \section{CosmoGen framework}

-The \texttt{CosmoGen} framework contains two primary components: \begin{itemize} \item The machine learning component.
-It consists of a symbolic regression method, which is implemented via the {\em Distributed Evolutionary Algorithms in Python} package (DEAP)\footnote{https://pypi.org/project/deap/}.
-DEAP is a framework for implementing evolutionary algorithms, including but not limited to Genetic Programming. \item The cosmological component.
-It is linked to a modified version of \texttt{CLASS}. \end{itemize} The ML component focus on building the structure of the cosmological equation, {\em i.e.}, the functional form of the candidates.
+The \texttt{CosmoGen} framework contains two primary components: the ML component and the cosmological component.
+The ML component consists of a symbolic regression method, which is implemented via the Distributed Evolutionary Algorithms in Python (DEAP) package.\footnote{https://pypi.org/project/deap/} The DEAP is a framework for implementing evolutionary algorithms, including but not limited to GP.
+The cosmological component is linked to a modified version of \texttt{CLASS}.

+The ML component focuses on building the structure of the cosmological equation, i.e. the functional form of the candidates.
 The choice of method used to generate a population of candidates can be adjusted with ease.
-Currently, the framework uses standard tree-based GP from \texttt{DEAP}, with minimal modifications.
+Currently, the framework uses a standard tree-based GP from \texttt{DEAP}, with minimal modifications.
 The cosmological component evaluates the candidates for physical viability, integrating \texttt{CLASS} computations and \texttt{MontePython} sampling methods.
-This second component is integrated in the GP loop, acting on points 2 and 3 of the procedure outlined in Sect.~\ref{ML}.
+This second component is integrated in the GP loop, acting on points two and three of the procedure outlined in Sect.~\ref{ML}.

 The physical interpretation of each individual depends on the desired case study and is determined by how it is integrated into the modified version of \texttt{CLASS}.
 Our framework provides a wide range of possibilities for exploration.
-It allows the user to consider any new cosmological component for which the relevant cosmological equations for background and perturbations can be written in a generalized form.
+It allows the user to consider any new cosmological component for which the relevant cosmological equations for background and perturbations can be written in a generalised form.

-Fixing the generalized equations provides the Ansatz for the new cosmological component. \texttt{CosmoGen} generates new candidates considering the specific Ansatz.
-Three modified versions of \texttt{CLASS} can be included in CosmoGen, allowing for three Ansaetze: one designed for the potential of scalar fields (which can represent either scalar field dark matter or dark energy); one for a cosmological fluid (which may be dark matter, dark energy, or unified dark matter-energy; and another to explore models with couplings between dark matter and dark energy.
+Fixing the generalised equations provides the Ansatz for the new cosmological component. \texttt{CosmoGen} generates new candidates considering the specific Ansatz.
+Three modified versions of \texttt{CLASS} can be included in CosmoGen, allowing for three Ansaetze: one designed for the potential of scalar fields (which can represent either scalar field dark matter or dark energy), one for a cosmological fluid (which may be dark matter, dark energy, or unified dark matter-energy), and another to explore models with couplings between dark matter and dark energy.
 Only the cosmological fluid case is fully implemented in the current version of CosmoGen.